maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 python-location
 ~~~~~~~~~~~~~~~

-Work on the status applet and an improved dbus interface is still under way.
+Work on the status applet and an improved D-Bus interface is still under way.
 `liblocation Python bindings <https://github.com/maemo-leste/python-location>`_
 are now also available, here is an example: